Minor in Jewish and Holocaust Studies

 - Students must take at least one upper division course outside of their major discipline, and courses must be approved by the director, who will evaluate the course content for consideration within the Jewish and Holocaust Studies minor.

-As part of the minor, students may count HY101/102 or HY135/136 for only one of their three electives.
+As part of the minor, students may count HY101/102 or HY135/136 for only one of their three electives, with director permission.
 Students must take at least two upper-level (300-level and higher) courses (6 credit hours) as part of their electives.

 |JHS Courses||Course Title|